 1 Fullerton Road, Singapore 049213

-Or, you can take their Flyer Lounge and enjoy a romantic dinner above.
+Or, you can take the Flyer Lounge and enjoy a romantic dinner above.

-Soak up all the incredible views surrounding the Singapore skyline and relax under the moonlit sky.
+Soak up all the incredible views surrounding the Marina Bay and relax under the moonlit sky.

-So, whether you are going for a stimulating morning or laid-back afternoon, there’s something to enjoy while you are around Marina Bay Waterfront Promenade.
+Whether you are going for an adventurous morning or laid-back afternoon, there’s something to enjoy in Marina Bay Waterfront Promenade.

 10 Bayfront Avenue, Singapore 018956

-And because of its convenient location, it is one of the best areas to gaze at the magnificent Singapore skyline from afar and the mesmerizing Marina Bay Sands from atop.
+Because of its scenic location, it is also one of the best areas to gaze at the magnificent Singapore skyline.

 Bayfront Avenue, Singapore 018956

-Shop your hearts out with the wide-ranging collection of notable fashion lines including the likes of Bottega Veneta, Alexander McQueen, Dior, Armani, Gucci, and Burberry.
+Stock up your wardrobe with pieces from Bottega Veneta, Alexander McQueen, Dior, Armani, Gucci, and Burberry.

-As the flagship shopping district within the vast Marina Bay Sands, The Shoppes is also outlined with stunning architectural design.
+And as the flagship shopping district in Marina Bay Sands, The Shoppes is outlined with stunning architectural design.

 10 Bayfront Avenue, Singapore 018956

-This gorgeous digital installation allows you to create your own calligraphic design from your own footsteps.
+The gorgeous digital installation lets you create your own calligraphic design from your footsteps.

-Marvel at how your touches blossom into life and how the lights paint a thousand colors.
+Marvel at how a single touch blossoms into life and how different lights paint a thousand colors.